rrx/rust-linker/README.md

 # Limitations

 - Only compiles for Linux on x86_64
-- No linker options, only the simplest were used for implementation
+- Limited linker options, only the simplest were used for implementation
 - Hot-reloading is very primitive and not yet usable

 # Developing